 MyinTuition Quick College Cost Estimator

 This calculator asks six basic financial questions to provide you with a quick estimate of college costs, and works best for families with less complex financial situations.

 Many families use a combination of current income, savings, monthly payments, and long-term borrowing to provide for educational expenses.
 We are here to help support you and your family as you learn about eligibility for financial aid and explore payment options.

-Factors that determine parent contribution include both taxed and untaxed income, income taxes paid, number of family members, number of siblings in undergraduate school, and asset strength (i.e., value of savings, investments, business, and real estate).
+Factors that determine parent contribution include both taxed and untaxed income, income taxes paid, number of family members, number of siblings in undergraduate school, and asset strength (i.e., value of savings, investments, businesses, and real estate).
 JHU follows the basic federal needs analysis formula for all federal aid but makes adjustments to that formula when determining eligibility for JHU grant assistance.
-Adjustments to the formulas may be made on a case-by-case basis to reflect more accurately your family’s financial strength.
-Examples of these institutional adjustments are calculating an allowance for high medical or secondary school expenses, evaluating depreciation and business losses, generally disallowing siblings in graduate school, and including home equity in the formula.
+Adjustments to the formulas may be made on a case-by-case basis to more accurately reflect your family’s financial strength.
+Examples of these institutional adjustments include calculating an allowance for high medical or secondary school expenses, evaluating depreciation and business losses, generally disallowing siblings in graduate school, and including home equity in the formula.

 We assume that students will work during the summer and utilize savings to help pay some of their school expenses.